Top Stories

 Press coverage here and here

-Users come to Top Stories on Search in an effort to understand the important news of the day.
+Users come to Top Stories on Search to understand the important news of the day.

 When I started this project, Top Stories triggered a one-size-fits-all layout, mixing articles across different news topics.
-This made it difficult for users to easily parse the stories and find the results that were interesting to them.
+This made it difficult for users to easily parse stories and find results that were truly interesting to them.

-Users struggled to grok the current news and easily explore related ideas
+Users struggled to get the latest and explore

 1. Users could not easily discern what was important.